theforeman/foreman_remote_execution/doc/source/design/index.md

 1. and every template has input fields generated based on the input defined on the template (such as list of packages for install package job)
-*OPEN QUESTION*: should we unify the common inputs in all templates to specify them only once?

 **Fill in job description for the execution**